 Common Injuries Suffered in Truck Accidents

 Due to the size differential between commercial trucks and passenger vehicles, these collisions can be especially devastating.
-While injuries may range in severity, the most common injuries seen by a truck accident attorney in Atlanta, GA, include the following:
+While injuries may range in severity, the most common injuries seen by a truck accident lawyer in Atlanta, GA, include the following:

 - Traumatic brain injuries,